Human Rights Assessment at Business Premises

 In addition, whenever the Bank receives a complaint or becomes aware of sexual violation or harassment within itself, it shall exercise caution and take immediate and effective corrective and remedial action in order to fulfill its duty of preventing sexual harassment in the workplace.
 For the purpose of handling sexual harassment complaints, the Bank has created the Sexual Harassment Complaint Investigation Committee as required.
 Investigation of sexual harassment incidents will not be disclosed and will be conducted in an objective, impartial, and professional manner.
 The committee should keep confidential all information regarding such incidents of which it becomes aware during an investigation.
 Where the party involved is in need of counseling, medical care, or legal assistance, the Bank may take initiative to make a referral or provide professional counseling, medical institutions, or legal assistance.
 Inappropriate preferences may not be given to any person involved in making a complaint, filing a lawsuit, reporting an incident, taking legal action, testifying, providing assistance or other behaviors during the complaint, investigation, surveillance, or review procedure for sexual harassment incidents.
 The Bank will not dismiss, reassign, or take any other unfavorable action based on a complaint filed or assistance provided to another in filing a complaint.

-There were 2 sexual harassment complaints in 2022.
-One was withdrawn and the other was processed and closed.
+There was 1 sexual harassment complaint in 2024, which was determined to be invalid after investigation.
 To develop a gender friendly environment, the Bank will continue to raise awareness among employees to pay attention to their own conduct, adhere to social boundaries and workplace etiquette, and respect each other.
-There was no disciplinary action taken for violation of the Act of Gender Equality in Employment in 2022.
+There was no disciplinary action taken for violation of the Act of Gender Equality in Employment in 2024.

 In addition to actively fulfilling its CSR and human rights policy, TBB brings all business partners into the effort to pay more attention to human rights issues and risk identification and reduce potential crisis and impact.
-Enforcement of programs to protect human rights and follow-up on progress and improvement help create a fairer and safer work environment and raise awareness of international human rights.
-There was no incident involving violation of human rights in 2022.
+Enforcement of programs to protect human rights and followup on progress and improvement help create a fairer and safer work environment and raise awareness of international human rights.
+The relevant mechanism has been completed and implemented before the end of December 2023.
+There was no incident involving violation of human rights in 2024